Understanding Design Language Systems: Examples From Design Systems!

 Companies face challenges when it comes to building an aesthetic and usable product.
 When different minds come together, there can be several inconsistencies in principles, designs, ideas, and the selection of components that can consume time.

-A DLS is an efficient way to develop and in compiler design a profitable product to solve these problems.
-When big brands like WeWork, Google, MailChimp, IBM, and Apple use DLS, what’s stopping your brand from using it, and designing your company’s product that will serve the purpose over the years?
+A DLS is an efficient way to develop and design a profitable product in a compiler to solve these problems.
+When big brands like WeWork, Google, MailChimp, IBM, and Apple use DLS, what’s stopping your brand from using it and designing your company’s product that will serve its purpose over the years?